 The VIE structure is tacitly approved by the Chinese authorities.
-However, the new Foreign Investment Law plans to legally recognize the VIE structure, and already existing VIE structures may have to register to the MOFCOM for approval.
+However, the new Foreign Investment Law plans to legally recognize the VIE structure, and existing VIE structures may have to register with the MOFCOM to receive its approval.

-As that VIE structure was designed in the first place to circumvent the Chinese government restrictions on foreign investment in certain industries.
-The PRC Contract Law does not address the VIE structure directly, however, it clearly provides that the court may declare a contract void "when a lawful form is used to conceal an unlawful purpose".
+As such, the VIE structure was designed with the primary intent to circumvent the Chinese government restrictions on foreign investment in certain industries.
+The PRC Contract Law does not address the VIE structure directly.
+At the same time, it clearly provides that the court may declare a contract void "when a lawful form is used to conceal an unlawful purpose."